The period for the 2023/24 Mentoring and Development Programme is 3 April 2023 – 31 March 2024.

 Our Mentoring and Development programme is designed to support both mentors and mentees in achieving their professional development aims.
 Mentoring was traditionally considered as the passing on of knowledge from a more experienced peer to a less experienced one, but it is now recognised that both parties should obtain significant benefit from the relationship.

-Mentors will be required to be a Fellow or Associate member of the PMI with significant mentoring or leadership experience.
+Mentors will be preferably be a Fellow or Associate member of the PMI but all mentors must be able to demonstrate significant mentoring or leadership experience.

-Mentors will be required to mentor at least one mentee over the period 2 March 2020 – 1 March 2021.
+Mentors will be required to mentor one mentee throughout the duration of the programme.

 The PMI will assign you a mentee based on your profile.
 You and your mentee can agree to meet at a frequency of your choice, but we ask that meetings take place at least every two months.